NixOS/nix.dev/source/tutorials/nixos-configuration-on-vm.md

 :::{admonition} NixOS

 On NixOS, use the `nixos-generate-config` command to create a configuration file that contains some useful defaults and configuration suggestions.
-By default, the configuration file is located at `/etc/nixos/configuration.nix` to avoid overwriting this file you have to specify the output directory.
+By default, the configuration file is located at `/etc/nixos/configuration.nix`.
+To avoid overwriting this file you have to specify the output directory.
 Create a NixOS configuration in your working directory:

 ```shell-session
 nixos-generate-config --dir ./
 ```

-In the working directory you will then find two files: `configuration.nix` and `hardware-configuration.nix`.
+In the working directory you will then find two files:

-`hardware-configuration.nix` is specific to the hardware `nix-generate-config` is being run on.
+1. `hardware-configuration.nix` is specific to the hardware `nix-generate-config` is being run on.
    You can ignore that file for this tutorial because it has no effect inside a virtual machine.

-The `configuration.nix` file contains various suggestions and comments for the initial setup of a desktop computer.
+2. `configuration.nix` contains various suggestions and comments for the initial setup of a desktop computer.
 :::

 The default configuration of NixOS without comments is: